mapr-demos/customer360/bokeh/README.md

 ```

-## Configure secondary indexes
+## Configure secondary indexes (optional)

-Create secondary indexes for the email and phone number fields.
-This will make it faster to load and filter the
+To make it faster to load and filter the customer directory table, create secondary indexes for the email and phone number fields, like this:
-customer directory table.

 ```
 $ maprcli table index add -path /tmp/crm_data -index idx_email -indexedfields '"email":-1' -includedfields '"name"'